KhronosGroup/glTF/extensions/2.0/Khronos/KHR_gaussian_splatting/README.md

 ## Overview

 Gaussian splats are currently stored in mostly unstructured files such as PLY.
 This aims to bring that format into glTF in a simple and straightfoward way.
 The position, rotation, scale, and diffuse color are stored as standard attributes on a point primitive.
-If the point primitive contains the extension the renderer can know the render the point primitive as a Gaussian Splat instead of a point.
+If the point primitive contains the extension the renderer can know to render the point primitive as Gaussian Splats instead of a points.

 This approach allows for an easy fallback in the event the glTF is loaded within a renderer that doesn't support Gaussian Splats.
 In this scenario, the glTF file will render as a sparse point cloud to the user.